Ron Hines DVM PhD

 The RDW is not a stand-alone test.
 I do not put much faith in its ability to differentiate one cause of anemia from another.
 But it does add a bit of evidence – if the rest of your pet’s blood work agrees with what is generally accepted as the causes of abnormal RDW:MCV relationships.

 When your pet has a vitamin B12 deficiency, as might occur with chronic intestinal problems like Inflammatory Bowel Disease, Its Red Blood Cell Distribution Width (RDW) will increase.
 The same thing can occur with a folic acid (folate) deficiency.
-In both cases the MCV tends to be elevated as well.
-Traditionally, in those cases, anisocytosis is also noted by the central lab technician viewing your dog or cat’s blood slide microscopically and jotted down in the pet’s CBC/WBC results.
-Some of the larger national labs now have machine algorithms that allow those sort of visual notes to be added automatically.
+In both cases, the MCV tends to be elevated as well.
+Traditionally, in those cases, anisocytosis is also noted by the central lab technician viewing your dog or cat’s blood slide microscopically and jotted down in the pet’s CBC/ WBC results.
+Some of the larger national labs now have machine algorithms that allow those sorts of visual notes to be added automatically.

 High RDW can also occur with iron deficiency anemia.
 In those cases, the MCV is often low.